hbctraining/GCC-BOSC-2018/lessons/experimental_planning_considerations.md

 - **Isoform-level differential expression:**

+  - Of known isoforms, suggested to have a depth of at least 30 million reads per sample and paired-end reads.

-  - More depth (> 60 million reads per sample) and paired-end reads are suggested.
+  - OF novel isoforms should have more depth (> 60 million reads per sample).

   - Choose biological replicates over paired/deeper sequencing.